mwat56/Nele/README.md

 And, I didn't care for Windows<sup>(tm) </sup> compatibility since I left the MS-platform about 25 years ago after using it in the 80s and early 90s of the last century.
 (But who, in his right mind, would want to run a web-service on such a platform anyway?)

-That's how I ended up with this little blog-system (for lack of a better word; or: diary, notes, …).
+That's how I ended up with this little blog-system (for lack of a better word; or: "diary", "notes", …).
 It's a system that lets you write and add articles from both the command line and a web-interface.
 It provides options to add, modify and delete entries using a user/password list for authentication when accessing certain URLs in this system.
 Articles can be added, edited (e.g. for correcting typos etc.), or removed altogether.